juliebugmtl/100-days-of-code/log.md

 Gonna work on refining things here -- and that includes not accidentally adding my vendor directory to GitHub.
 I suppose I should investigate .gitignore, eh?

+Oh, AND!
+And.
+It was super exciting to merge my registration branch to master and then create a new branch for login.

+That is all. :)

 **Link to work:** [Instagram post](https://www.instagram.com/p/BndXW9qBWdx/)